mrfikri-ai/concave_optimization/README.md

 # concave_optimization
 Welcome to the concave_optimization repository.
 This repository aims to showcase several global optimizations mostly on concave programming.
 I took the test of the existing method from paper.
 If you use this repo and it works, please don't forget to cite it.
-If it does not work, please let me know (I am new in this field, by the way).
+If it does not work, please let me know.

 ## File and its associated paper
 Python file falk_hoffman.py